 In response to cross-examination, Mr. Rogers testified that the percentage of the Company's produced energy generated by nuclear power is approximately 50%.
-Mr. Rogers also agreed that if the two new natural gas combined cycle plants currently being built by Duke are placed into service, the percentage of Duke's energy produced by natural gas will still be less than or perhaps close to 10%.
-(T. Vol. 1, p.
-167) He further testified that he had asked certain Duke personnel to review Duke's history of building nuclear power plants in North Carolina and South Carolina and determine if there were lessons to be learned from the past that would make Duke "smarter" in the future.
-As a result of this review, Jim Turner, at that time a group vice-president with the Company, provided Mr. Rogers with an e-mail (identified in this proceeding as Public Advocacy Groups' Rogers Cross-Examination Exhibit No. 2) that stated that it would not be unreasonable to assume and plan for costs of building a plant using the AP1000 design to be as high as 40%-50% above the then current estimates.
-(T. Vol. 1, pp. 153-156) However, Mr. Rogers testified that he did not agree with this assertion, because by the time Duke constructs the Lee Nuclear Station, there will already be reference plants built by SCANA, Southern, and the Chinese.
-(T. Vol. 1, pp. 169-171)
+Mr. Rogers also agreed that if the two new natural gas combined cycle plants currently being built by Duke are placed into service, the percentage of Duke's energy produced by natural gas will still be less than, or perhaps close to, 10%.
+He further testified that he had asked certain Duke personnel to review Duke's history of building nuclear power plants in North Carolina and South Carolina and determine if there were lessons to be learned from the past that would make Duke smarter in the future.
+As a result of this review, Jim Turner, at that time a group vice-president with the Company, provided Mr. Rogers with an e-mail (identified in this proceeding as Public Advocacy Groups Rogers Cross-Examination Exhibit No. 2) that stated that it would not be unreasonable to assume and plan for costs of building a plant using the AP1000 design to be as high as 40%-50% above the then current estimates.
+Mr. Rogers testified, however, that he did not agree with Mr. Turner's assessment because by the time Duke constructs the Lee Nuclear Station, there will already be reference plants built by SCANA Corporation, Southern Company, and by the Chinese which will provide tracking or comparison points for construction and construction costs.

-He further testified in response to cross-examination that there are several key factors under consideration by Duke to determine if the Company will proceed with construction of the Lee Nuclear Station.
-One of these is the Company's need for legislation in North Carolina that will allow the Company's rates to "track" construction work in progress, similar to legislation that has already been passed in South Carolina.
+Mr. Rogers further testified in response to cross-examination that there are several key factors under consideration by Duke to determine if the Company will proceed with construction of the Lee Nuclear Station.
+One factor is the Company's need for legislation in North Carolina that will allow the Company's rates to "track" CWIP, as already allowed in South Carolina.
 A second key factor is the extent and timing of the growth in customer demand as the economy improves.
-Mr. Rogers testified that he believes the economy will recover and that growth in demand will be significant, resulting in the plant being needed.
-(T. Vol. 1, p.
-162) He further stated that the Company will not proceed with construction absent a CWIP financing statute being enacted in North Carolina.
-However, he stated that he believes that it is prudent for the Company to proceed with development at this time because he believes that North Carolina will ultimately approve such legislation.
-(T. Vol. 1, pp. 171-172) Furthermore, Mr. Rogers testified that if the North Carolina legislature ultimately does not enact such legislation, it is "saying no to nuclear in the future in this state."
-(T. Vol. 1, p.
-189)
+Mr. Rogers testified that he believes the economy will recover and that growth in demand will be significant, resulting in need for the plant.
+He further stated that the Company will not proceed with construction absent a CWIP financing statute being enacted in North Carolina.
+However, he stated that it is prudent for the Company to proceed with development at this time because he believes that North Carolina will ultimately approve such legislation.
+Furthermore, Mr. Rogers testified that if the North Carolina legislature ultimately does not enact such legislation, it is saying no to nuclear in the future in this state.

 Duke witness Jamil's testimony recommended that the Commission grant the application for approval of the decision to incur up to \$459 million in nuclear generation project development costs through the end of 2013.
-He also stated that the Lee project development work included site selection, selection of the Westinghouse AP-1000 NRC certified design, and work on design changes to this design to close out a number of follow-up items identified in the initial design certification.
-This design certification amendment is on schedule for approval by October 2011.
-He further testified that the Company has also responded to over 800 Requests for Additional Information (RAI) in ongoing communication with the NRC to support the review of the COL.
+He also stated that the Lee project development work included site selection, selection of the Westinghouse AP-1000 NRC-certified design, and work on design changes to this design to close out a number of follow-up items identified in the initial design certification.
+This design certification amendment process is on schedule for approval by October 2011.
+He further testified that the Company has also responded to over 800 requests for additional information in ongoing communication with the NRC to support the review of the COL.